 Meet The Artist:

 Hi, I’m Leah and I’m in my second year of Studio Art.
 I enrolled in this program, for I always knew I wanted to pursue art as a career, and I was particularly fond of the size of this program and the tight knit and supportive community it offered.
-I love exploring mediums and creating pieces inspired my conceptual ideas.
+I love exploring mediums and creating pieces inspired by conceptual ideas.
 I have recently been trying to allow myself to create work based on the process and not the outcome, aiming to further develop my practice and how I am connected to it.
 Sketches and smaller pieces have been a big part of this experience, but I am excited to apply these goals to bigger pieces throughout this course!

 Existing Work: